20

 – slhck

-Feb 22, 2012 at 13:45
+Commented Feb 22, 2012 at 13:45

 • 2

 @slhck Then OSX in a VM should be allowed on SU at least for versions up to 10.6.
 I disagree even with forbidding questions about OSX 1.7 in a VM, it's not up to Stack Exchange to enforce or even care about Apple's license, but I've already given up on fighting against SU's silly topic restrictions, so I'll leave that to others.
 All hackintosh questions are welcome on Unix & Linux (I can't promise we have the resident expertise, but we don't discriminate on the basis of imaginary license restrictions).
-Feb 22, 2012 at 14:04
+Commented Feb 22, 2012 at 14:04

 • > I disagree even with forbidding questions about OSX 1.7 in a VM – Why?
 No one forbids that.
 10.7 may be virtualized on Apple hardware.
 It's exactly the other way round.
 I don't want to get into the whole Hackintosh thing, but there are no "imaginary license restrictions", they are there.
 And the fact that the moderation team has decided that they're off topic, well, can't change that, and if they follow this policy, they need to be consistent.